• Gluten-Free Recipes

 Nicole Spiridakis

-For a gorgeous twist on a classic, try my Rhubarb Gin and Tonic!
-Homemade rhubarb syrup is swirled with good gin and bubbly tonic water for a refreshing, pretty in pink cocktail.
+For a gorgeous twist on a classic, stir homemade rhubarb syrup into good gin and bubbly tonic water for a refreshing, pretty in pink cocktail.

 5 from 1 vote